 Database context

-Use this article as a privacy verification workflow
+Use this article as a warranty and coverage workflow

 Turn the article into a real verification pass

-Unitree R1 AliExpress Guide: Before You Buy already points you toward 6 linked robots, 6 manufacturers, and 1 country inside the ui44 database.
+Unitree R1 AliExpress Guide: Before You Buy already points you toward 6 linked robots, 6 manufacturers, and 3 countries inside the ui44 database.
 That matters because strong buyer guidance is easier to apply when you can move immediately from a claim or warning into concrete product pages, manufacturer directories, component explainers, and country-level context instead of treating the article as an isolated opinion piece.
 The fastest next step is to turn the article into a shortlist workflow: open the linked robot pages, verify which specs are actually published for those models, then compare the surrounding manufacturer and component context before you decide whether the underlying claim changes your buying plan.

 For this topic, the useful discipline is to separate the editorial lesson from the catalog evidence.
 The article gives you the framing, but the robot pages tell you what each product actually ships with today: sensor stack, connectivity methods, listed price, release timing, category, and support-relevant compatibility notes.
 The manufacturer pages then show whether you are looking at a one-off launch, a broader lineup pattern, or a company that spans multiple categories.
 That layered workflow reduces the risk of buying on a single marketing phrase or a single support FAQ.